healeycodes/PairCode/README.md

 ### Tests

-Jest and SuperTest.
+Tested with Jest and SuperTest.

-Edit `"test"` in `config/config.json` and put in your PostgreSQL server details.
+1. Edit `"test"` in `config/config.json` and put in your PostgreSQL server details.

-Then simply run `npm test`.
+2. Simply run `npm test`.